-- (a) Application to municipal government representatives. - (1) The provisions of this section apply to all full-time, part-time, and temporary municipal government representatives in both classified and unclassified positions, except that the provisions of subsections (c)(2), (c)(3), (c)(5) and (c)(7) shall not apply to any person employed pursuant to the authority of the mayor (CEO) as an administrative assistant. - (2) Employees in activities which are funded in whole or in substantial part by federal funds have the additional restrictions of federal law pursuant to 5 USC 1501 et seq. (hereafter referred to as the "Hatch Act") and may be prohibited from taking an active part in the municipal government, county, state or national elections.
+- (a) Application to municipal government representatives. - (1) The provisions of this section apply to all municipal government representatives in both classified and unclassified positions. - (2) Employees in activities which are funded in whole or in substantial part by federal funds have the additional restrictions of federal law pursuant to 5 USC 1501 et seq. (hereafter referred to as the "Hatch Act") and may be prohibited from taking an active part in the municipal government, county, state or national elections.
 The municipal government's City Clerk, or other official as designate by the Herington City Commission, shall maintain a listing of positions subject to the Hatch Act. - (b) Permitted political activities.
 Activities listed in this section are permitted for the municipal government representatives on their own time or in accordance with declared policies of the municipal government.
 These activities apply to county, state, and national elections and to municipal elections outside the municipal government.